-Edward Andrews family lived is not known, though possibly the house is still standing.
-It must have been a house of some size-indeed, all houses in Paris Hill are-for, like Stockbridge Howland's home, it took in the White family while they were living there, and it had previously been the refuge of the Stowell family while they were waiting for the Lord to come in '44, and for some time afterward.
+The father of John Andrews was Edward.
+His uncle Charles was a man of political importance in Maine, a Congressman.
+The home of Charles Andrews is still pointed out, but where the Edward Andrews family lived is not known, though possibly the house is still standing.
+It must have been a house of some size indeed, all houses in Paris Hill are-for, like Stockbridge Howland's home, it took in the White family while they were living there, and it had previously been the refuge of the Stowell family while they were waiting for the Lord to come in 1844, and for some time afterward.

 It was in the spring of 1845 that a tract came into the hands of Stowell, a tract written by a minister well known in New Hampshire and Maine, T. M. Preble, a co-laborer with Miller and Himes.
 This tract, a reprint from an article in a Portland Adventist paper, The Hope of Israel, advocated the seventh day as the Sabbath of the Lord, a day for all Christians to observe.
 Stowell laid it aside, but his fifteen-year-old daughter, Marian, picked it up and read it.
-She was so convinced by its presentation of Biblical proof that she took it to her brother Oswald, a year or two older, and together they resolved to obey.
+She was so convinced by its presentation of Biblical proof that she took it to her brother Oswald; a year or two older, and together they resolved to obey.
 Minimizing their chores and household duties, they quietly observed, in their own hearts and minds, the next Sabbath day.
 No one else knew of their resolution and their action, for they felt not very sure of the reception they might receive.